Trehalose: properties, sources, biosynthesis, role, and digestion

 The strong resistance of the α-(1→1) glycosidic bond to cleavage by glucosidases and acid hydrolysis is also important.[24]

 However, the key difference that sets trehalose apart from other disaccharides is its ability to form a sort of glassy structure around molecules.
-This structure would be stable even at high temperatures and in case of desiccation.
+This structure would be stable even at high temperatures and during desiccation.
 What appears to be occurring is that trehalose, displacing water molecules normally linked by hydrogen bonds with biological molecules, such as proteins, would keep them properly folded in their native structure.[16]

 Trehalose digestion

-In mammals, most of carbohydrate digestion takes place in the duodenum.
+In mammals, most carbohydrate digestion takes place in the duodenum.
 Pancreatic alpha-amylase and hydrolases of the brush border of enterocytes hydrolyze disaccharides, oligosaccharides, and polysaccharides into the constituent monosaccharides, that is, glucose, fructose, and galactose.
 This is followed by absorption of monosaccharides.[22]

-There are two genes in the human genome that encode for trehalase isoforms.[2]
+There are two genes in the human genome that encode trehalase isoforms.[2]
 Mutations in the genes coding for trehalase lead to the biosynthesis of mutant proteins with little or no function.
 As a result, undigested trehalose can cause osmotic diarrhea and, once in the colon, interact with bacteria of the gut microbiota, which is part of the larger human microbiota.
 Bacteria produce excessive amounts of gas, short-chain fatty acids, mainly acetic acid, propionic acid and butyric acid, and alcohol, which cause the other signs and symptoms of trehalose intolerance such as osmotic-fermentative diarrhea, malabsorption, and other abdominal symptoms.[14]

-Since there is no cure for trehalase deficiency currently, the only treatment is to avoid or reduce the consumption of foods that contain trehalose.[3]
+Since there is no cure for trehalase deficiency currently, the only treatment is to avoid or reduce the consumption of foods contain trehalose.[3]

-Trehalase deficiency is quite rare, although it is more frequent in Greenland affecting about eight percent of the population.
+Trehalase deficiency is quite rare, although it is more frequent in Greenland, affecting about eight percent of the population.

 References